A. Gary Anderson

 Worker washing windows

-California Worker Shortage Constraining Job Growth
+California Worker Shortage Constrains Job Growth

 California’s labor market expanded steadily in November, with total nonfarm employment in the state growing by 26,800 positions, according to an analysis released jointly by Beacon Economics and the UCR School of Business Center for Economic Forecasting and Development.